-A diverse structure and mixture of species improves habitat diversity, but open areas are also extremely important.
-They can be temporary (recently cut areas) or permanent (e.g. rides).
+A diverse structure and mixture of species improves habitat diversity, but open space is also extremely important.
+It can be temporary (recently cut areas) or permanent (e.g. rides).

 • Maintain a mature habitat.

 This can be achieved by retaining old, dead or dying trees either standing or fallen, and by increasing rotation lengths.